radiofrance/rf-liquidsoap/README.md

 ## Contributions and questions

-Feel free to open issues if you have questions.
+Feel free to fork and open issues if you have questions.

 Pull requests are welcome, but we will be extra carreful in the merge process since it has to match our needs.